Eugen Fischer: Early work

-In 1906, Fischer conducted field research in German South West Africa (now Namibia).
+In 1906, Fischer conducted experiments and medical “research” in German South West Africa (now Namibia).
 He studied the Basters, offspring of German or Boer men and Black African (Khoekhoe) women in that area.
-His study concluded with a call to prevent the production of a "mixed race" by the prohibition of "mixed marriages" such as those which he had studied.
-It included human experimentation on the Herero and Namaqua people.
+His study concluded with a call to prevent the production of a mixed race by the prohibition of mixed marriages such as those which he had studied.
+It included human experimentation on the Herero and Nama people.
 He argued that while the existing "Mischling" descendants of the mixed marriages might be useful for Germany, he recommended that they should not continue to reproduce.
 His recommendations were followed and by 1912 interracial marriage was prohibited throughout the German colonies.
-As a precursor to his experiments on Jews in Nazi Germany, he collected bones and skulls for his studies, in part from medical experimentation on African prisoners of war in Namibia during the Herero and Namaqua Genocide.
+As a precursor to his experiments on Jews in Nazi Germany, he collected bones and skulls for his studies, in part from medical experimentation on African prisoners of war in Namibia during the Herero and Nama genocide.
+Fischer also sterilized Herero women.

 His ideas which were related to the maintenance of the apparent purity of races, influenced future German Nazi legislation on race, including the Nuremberg laws.

 In 1927, Fischer was a speaker at the World Population Conference which was held in Geneva, Switzerland.
+In the same year, Fischer became the director of the Kaiser Wilhelm Institute of Anthropology, Human Heredity, and Eugenics (KWI-A), a role for which he'd been recommended the prior year by Erwin Baur.